-In 2019, impairment losses of US\$47,000 and US\$455,000 were allocated against the Primus trade name and the Immco Diagnostic trade name respectively as the carrying value of the related CGUs' net assets exceeded their discounted future cashflows.
+In 2020, an impairment loss of US\$135,000 was allocated against the Primus trade name as the carrying value of the CGU's net assets exceeded its discounted future cashflows.
+In 2021, an impairment loss of US\$869,000 was allocated against the Immco Diagnostic trade name as the carrying value of the CGU's net assets exceeded its discounted future cashflows.